gkgeorgiev18/internship-project/README.md

 ## 📖 Description <a name="description"></a>

 This is our internship project for MusalaSoft which consists of a site that has blogs and a database where users' information is stored.
-The site is built with HTML, CSS, Bootstrap, JavaScript, Node JS and MSSQL for the database.
+The site is built with EJS, CSS, Bootstrap, Express and MSSQL was used for the database.

 ## 🕹️ Features <a name="features"></a>

 ✔️ Login and Register system

 ✔️ Database where users' information is stored

+✔️ Password hashing

 ## 📮 Getting Started <a name="installation"></a>